w3c/mathml/docs/accessibility.md

 In a web browser, Presentation MathML now represents the most accessible alternative for encoding math.
 Solutions based on LaTeX are not as fully integrated into the web technology stack, and tools based on Content MathML, while they can provide the necessary semantic information, are more difficult to create, and often less natural for untrained users.

 # Background: MathML
 [The MathML 3 recommendation](https://www.w3.org/TR/MathML3/) has two subsets: Presentation MathML and Content MathML.
 Although these subsets can be intermixed, in practice that is very rare.
-Both subsets can be combined into a [parallel markup](https://www.w3.org/TR/MathML3/chapter5.html), but that is complicated and also rarely done in practice.
+Both subsets can be combined into a [parallel markup](https://www.w3.org/TR/MathML3/chapter5.html), but that markup is complicated and also rarely done in practice.

 ## Presentation MathML